Data Wrangling with Tidyverse

 2. Check for duplicates

-3. Select only the relevant columns: demographic columns, work_importance, life_satisfaction, financial_satisfaction, religiousity, political_scale, marital_status, and employment.
+3. Select only the relevant columns: participants’ ID, demographic columns (i.e. age, country, sex, birthyear), work_importance, life_satisfaction, financial_satisfaction, religiousity, political_scale, marital_status, and employment.

 4. Filter for respondents aged 18 or older.
 Optionally, we can then arrange the dataset by age (oldest to youngest)